-Yes, this project could compete with the Downtown Plan.
+No, this project would not compete with the Downtown Plan.

 The Village is wary of the TPMHC site competing with the downtown and these projects run the risk of competing if they are marketed at the same time.
 In order to avoid this conflict the implementation of the downtown plan needs to advance quickly.
 Competition between the two sites can be mitigated by undertaking a sustained push to complete the first wave of downtown projects in the next 2-4 years.